iluvjava/Maths/Topics/Linear Algebra/Hermitian Adjoint.md

 $$(AB)^H = AB \iff AB = BA$$

-Matrix Communtability is exactly the same as whether the matrix as a product is Hermitian matrix.
+Matrix Commutability is exactly the same as whether the matrix as a product is Hermitian matrix.

 Now this is obvious and it's demonstrating the property of what we showed in complex vector dot product.